eleda77/eleda77.github.io/docs/vocab_list.md

 title: Word Collection
 ---
 ## A List of Esoteric Words {#header-title-0}
 These are some words I have collected over the past few months, many of them coming from Terry Pratchett's *Discworld* series.
 I thought it might be fun to have a collection of new and unusual words together with their definitions in my own sort of personal dictionary.
-Please note that definitions are generally not my own.
+Please note that definitions are generally not my own, and I choose either the one I didn't know or the ones that I find most interesting/relevant.

+**Current Favourite Word:** squiffy

 ### A {#header-title-1}
 **abbatoir** - a slaughterhouse